dan-bailey/wordpress-related-posts-override-ACF/README.md

 # remaining to-do items
 I should probably write some code to ensure that none of the user-selected posts are already in the array, and if they are, then I'll need to excise them, and do so in a way that respects the four-post limit.

+Also, I should tighten-up the piece that santizes the length of the card summaries.
+That would be useful.